Labour Law

 - Protection of employer information.

-In case of dispute, which court will be applied to?
+In the event of a dispute, which court has jurisdiction?
 Arbitration or national court?

 Frequently Encountered Problems